A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 • Make sure to change the default username of apps, software, etc. For instance, often, the default name is “admin.”
 And hackers know this.

-• Also, use more than your first name or a simple name for your username.
-For example, Bob should not be used as it is too simple.
+• Also, use a name that’s more than just your first name or a simple name for your username.
+For example, “Bob” should not be used, as it is too simple.
 Instead, use something like B2o83b!4.
 This is very secure.

 • Another security tip is to change your usernames regularly.